AndreasAugustin/actions-template-sync/README.md

 Open your project `Settings > Actions > General` and select the checkbox `Allow Github Actions to create and approve pull requests` under the `Workflow permissions` section.

+## Release Updates

+starting with version v0.5.2-draft the `templateversionrc` file is not needed anymore.
+You can delete that file from the target repositories.

 ## Debug